oracle/dtrace-utils/README.md

 Some distributions install the BPF gcc and binutils under different names.
 You can specify the executables to use using the **BPFC** and **BPFLD** variables.
-E.g. on Debian you would use:
+E.g. on Debian you could use:

 ```
 make BPFC=bpf-gcc BPFLD=bpf-ld